In our Countryside Arena at the Essex Game and Country Fair, we focus on traditional countryside pursuits

 Dressed in their finery, ready to show, this is a wonderful demonstration on how a shire horse used to work in the days of brewery drays and milk wagons.
 Hear about their traditional ‘look’ and how that comes together and do come and meet them afterwards.

 Watch these stunning birds of prey as they swoop and soar above the Countryside Arena.
 Handled by some of the UK’s top falconers, under the leadership of Ben Long.
-You will learn how they are flown, how they are used in pest control and sport, and you may even have the opportunity to come into the arena and fly one yourself.
+You will learn how they are flown, and how they have been used in hunting since medieval times, then right through to the present day.
+You may even have the opportunity to come into the arena and fly one yourself.

 Again, you are welcome to meet the birds afterwards in the designated Falconry Marquee.